 Dumbbell arm curls

-Gradually increasing the amount of weight you use is crucial for building strength.
+Gradually increase the amount of weight you use to build strength.

 When you are able to lift a weight between 8 to 15 times, you can increase the amount

 of weight you use at your next session.

 Here is an example of how to progress gradually.
 Start out with a weight that you

 can lift only 8 times.
 Keep using that weight until you become strong enough to lift